SemanticMediaWiki/SemanticInterlanguageLinks/README.md

 - `lang-name` representing the localized language name for the language code
 - `list-pos` declaring the list position

-The page content language is deduced from the `INTERLANGUAGELINK` created annotation and will be set automatically together with an auto-updated sitelink navigation for pages that point to the same `interlanguage reference`.

-`Page content language`, `Interlanguage reference`, and `Has interlanguage links` are deployed as predefined properties which can be used to create customized `#ask` queries.

 ### Example

 If `Foo` and `Bar` share the same reference (`Lorem ipsum`) for a non-existing language assignment then both will link to each other and be available through the sitelink navigation and as property annotation.